suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 > *How I got over my fear of one-off research prototypes and make code available for reuse.*

-Some have long passed their first software package publication milestone --- for me it was only as recent as 2023.
+Some have long passed their first software package publication milestone.
+For me it was only as recent as 2023.
 While I was investigating fuzzy text matching procedures, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.

 Although Javascript's native set object already provides a fast data structure compared to objects and arrays,